 It’s a classic hot fudge sauce that belongs on top of your favorite ice cream sundae.
 I recommend Malt Ice Cream.

 - 4 tablespoons butter

-- ¼ to ½ cup honey or golden syrup (depending on how sweet you like it)
+- ¼ to ½ cup corn or golden syrup (depending on how sweet you like it)

-- Heat evaporated milk, butter, and honey (or syrup) in a small saucepan.
-Add the chocolate.
+- Heat evaporated milk, butter, and syrup in a small saucepan.
+Add the chopped chocolate.
 Whisk until smooth.
 Serve immediately, or transfer to a jar and refrigerate until ready to use.
 To rewarm: place jar in microwave and heat on 50% power for 20 second intervals, or transfer to a small saucepan and gently heat on medium-low.

 -1½ cups heavy cream can be used instead of evaporated milk

 -Can use all bittersweet or semi-sweet chocolate if desired, or up to 8 ounces milk chocolate for a sweeter sauce.